luisibanez/open-source-databases-tutorial/source/SPARQL/LessonQuery.rst

 Query 02
 ~~~~~~~~

-Add a second condition to retrieve all songs from the albums of these artist
+Add a second condition to retrieve all songs from the albums of this artist

 ::